Hypatia transracialism controversy: Arguments

 Tuvel suggests that "generally, we treat people wrongly when we block them from assuming the personal identity they wish to assume".
 Self-identification and social recognition of the new identity are the two components needed for a successful change.
 As an example, she offers conversion to Judaism; if there is no reason to block the conversion, such as the rabbi doubting the seriousness of the commitment, transition to the new identity will be accepted.
 Arguing for "an account of race that allows for racial membership on the basis of social treatment and ... self-identification", she maintains that race is a malleable social construct and that, while ancestry—a feature external to the body—is a highly valued determinant of race in America, its value varies elsewhere.
-In Brazil, for example, Dolezal's self-identification as black, her living as someone society had accepted as black, and her exposure to black culture, would be enough to deem her black, according to Tuvel.
+In Brazil, for example, Dolezal's self-identification as black, her living as someone society had accepted as black, and her exposure to black culture would be enough to deem her black, according to Tuvel.

 Tuvel addresses four objections to transracialism.
 First, a claim to be black requires the experience of having grown up with the suffering anti-black racism causes; the journalist Touré called this the "one thing that binds black people".
 That trans women are not raised with the suffering caused by sexism is not reason enough, Tuvel argues, to reject their identification as women.
 Therefore, in Tuvel's view, Dolezal's experience of racism while living as a black woman would be sufficient exposure.
 A second objection is that Dolezal cannot identify as black because of the importance placed in America on ancestry; no matter the facts, there is intersubjective agreement that ancestry matters.
-Tuvel argues that this position holds the possibility of change "hostage to the status quo".
+Tuvel argues there was also an intersubjective agreement that biology mattered in relation to trans people, both in America in the past, and in some countries even today.
+Therefore this objection from "intersubjective agreement" holds the possibility of change "hostage to the status quo".

 Third, there is an objection that the black community is harmed when a white person seeks to enter it; Dolezal's passing as black was compared to blackface.
 Tuvel distinguishes between problematic and unproblematic identification.
 Dolezal's self-identification was not based on a change in physical appearance alone; there was nothing insulting about it; it did not appear to be temporary; there were no questionable ends; and there was no reinforcement of harmful stereotypes.
 It was therefore an example of unproblematic identification, Tuvel argues.
 A fourth objection is that Dolezal was engaged in a "wrongful exercise of white privilege": a white person can restore their white privilege whenever they need it, while a black person is denied this ease of movement.
 Tuvel writes that the same argument applies to trans women, especially before surgery; that someone could return to male privilege should not preclude their transition.